ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

   I think it would add significant complication and cognitive overhead to understanding dependent types in Haskell.

+* As the specification part suggests, it would be nice to remove type families once we allow ordinary functions to be used in types.
+The design in a proposal adding the ability to use functions in types should therefore address deprecation and removal (over a painstakingly slow timeline) of type families.

 Effect and Interactions
 -----------------------
 * By accepting this proposal, the committee reaffirms Haskell's status as an evolving, forward-thinking language, excited to adopt new ideas.

+* @simonpj has asked for a "list of the things [we] might have to give up".
+  Here is an attempt at this list:

+  - One namespace for types and another for terms.
+As `#270`_ points out, we can keep this distinction for those that want it, but it seems quite painful to mix this feature with dependent types.

+  - The use of ``'`` to use the term-level namespace in types.
+Instead, ``'`` would unambiguously be used to denote a Template Haskell ``Name``.

+  - The use of ``forall`` (and perhaps ``foreach``) as term-level variable names

 * This proposal does *not* invalidate any current syntax, nor does it mean that GHC will not consider non-dependent-type proposals.
 This proposal is all about informing judgment calls, mostly around concrete syntax, in other